-It is indeed a sign for a brand new start because Derek Chen soon becomes a part of their group.
+It was indeed a sign for a brand, new start because Derek Chen soon became a part of their group.
 Or more like a casual customer who would come and go from time to time many days to come after the celebration of Lunar New Year.
-In fact, they have somehow get together to do more sports activities during the weekends.
-They invite Stephen Chou and his girlfriend, which Stephen forces Derek to tag along with them, claiming they do not have enough people.
-Yet it is just an excuse to gather a crowd and see the show as they play.
-Stephen Chou is actually one of the Zeng’s long time customers but ends up becoming friends.
+In fact, they had somehow got together to do more sports activities during the weekends.
+They invited Stephen Chou and his girlfriend, which Stephen forced Derek to tag along with them, claiming they did not have enough people.
+Yet it was just an excuse to gather a crowd and see the show as they played.
+Stephen Chou was actually one of the Tseng’s long-time customers but ended up becoming friends.
 Derek, they learned from Stephen, just moved back there recently.
-He’s quite good at tennis and is often forced to team up with Joyce since she seems to be the odd one out at games.
-Though there’s always Calvin or James but they are pushed to be teammates without other options.
-But they do not mind.
-It is just fun in the game – and then some more.
+He was quite good at tennis and was often forced to team up with Joyce since she seemed to be the odd one out at games.
+Though there was always Calvin or James, they were pushed to be teammates without other options.
+Though they do not mind.
+It was just fun in the game—and then some more.

-That spring promises to be a good season because they soon learn of the news regarding the fire that occurred before last Christmas.
-It is delivered one day when the same officer who they met at the hospital comes to the shop one afternoon.
-This time, most of the Zeng clan members are there with Joyce while Elizabeth has gone on another trip.
+That spring promised to be a good season because they soon learned of the news regarding the fire that occurred before last Christmas.
+It was delivered one day when the same officer who they met at the hospital came to the shop one afternoon.
+This time, most of the Tseng clan members were there with Joyce while Elizabeth had gone on another trip.

-“We got them,” The officer announces as soon as he gathers them around the center table.
+“We got them,” The officer announced as soon as he gathered them around the center table.

-“Zhi Rong,” Mr. Zeng scolds his son, a routine too familiar to the officer by now since it is not his first time visiting the shop.
+“Zhi Rong,” Mr. Tseng scolded his son, a routine too familiar to the officer by now since it was not his first time visiting the shop.

-“One of the employees confessed,” The police officer replies, ignoring Kenny’s smart words on purpose, knowing Kenny’s harmless – for the most part.
+“One of the employees confessed,” The police officer replied, ignoring Kenny’s smart words on purpose, knowing Kenny was harmless—for the most part.